riversdark/riversdark.github.io/content/post/pest.md

 Number of divergences: 0
 ```

 The results seem excellent.
-We can move on to the real data.
+We can now move on to the real data.

 ### Fit model to real data {#fit-model-to-real-data}

-we now fit the model to the actually observed data.
+we now fit the model to the actual observed data.

 ```python
 sp_mcmc = run_mcmc(sp, sp_X, sp_y)